 Copyright © 2021 SHENZHEN PREMTECO LIMITED All rights reserved.
 Site Map

-Fine-pitch LED displays are high-resolution displays that use small LEDs (light-emitting diodes) to create an image.
-The term "fine pitch" refers to the compact spacing between the individual LEDs on the display, which allows for a higher pixel density and therefore a sharper image.
-Fine-pitch LED displays typically have a pixel pitch of fewer than 2 millimeters.
-Fine-pitch LED displays are often used in indoor settings such as corporate offices, retail environments, and control rooms due to their high resolution and ability to display detailed content.
+Fine-pitch LED displays are high-resolution screens that use small LEDs (light-emitting diodes) to generate images.
+The term "fine pitch" refers to the close spacing between the individual LEDs, which enables a higher pixel density and sharper image quality.
+Fine-pitch LED displays typically feature a pixel pitch of less than 2mm, making them ideal for indoor environments such as corporate offices, retail stores, and control rooms.
+These displays are highly regarded for their exceptional detail and clarity.

 Mini-LED displays are similar to fine-pitch LED displays in that they also utilize small LEDs to create an image.
 However, mini-LED displays use even smaller LEDs than fine-pitch displays, with a pixel pitch of fewer than 0.5 millimeters.
 This allows for an even higher pixel density and an even sharper image.
 Mini-LED displays are often used in high-end consumer products such as gaming monitors, laptops, and TVs due to their ability to display HDR (high dynamic range) content with high brightness and contrast ratios.